nai-oretra/Katello_Parser/README.md

 # Katello_Parser

-Hello, this is a simply code parser for the software Katello Foreman
+Hello, this is a simply code parser for the software Katello Foreman with using the API.

 https://theforeman.org/
 https://theforeman.org/plugins/katello/